Investing in the Next Generation

 —Gabrielle Arca, Special Education

-Last year, a team of UO faculty members led by Leslie Leve, a professor in the Prevention Science Institute, secured a $12.5 million grant from the National Institutes of Health to study child growth and development.
-Their achievement is part of COE’s history of research prowess - a history that stretches back over 50 years and has improved the lives of so many.
+Emily Tanner-Smith, Thomson Professor in the College of Education, is a leader in the field of meta-analysis, a discipline that combines data from multiple studies on the same subject in order to draw conclusions from the entire body of scientific evidence.
+Her award-winning research has led to more effective interventions to prevent teenage delinquency.
+Tanner-Smith’s position at the forefront of innovation in her field is a hallmark of the COE’s history of research prowess - a history that stretches back over 50 years and has improved the lives of so many.
 But we’re not resting on our laurels.
-The COE is looking to the future, with the hiring of new tenure-track faculty and our continued leadership in sponsored projects funding, with over $50M in awards last year.
+The COE is looking to the future, with the hiring of new tenure-track faculty and our continued leadership in sponsored projects funding, with nearly $50M in awards last year.
 Help us empower the best and the brightest minds in the nation to keep our legacy strong.
 Read more...

 Your generosity can heal.
 The COE’s educational and related clinical outreach programs serve hundreds of children and adults every year.
 The HEDCO Clinic provides sliding-scale counseling and family therapy, behavioral support for autism, care for brain injury and concussion, and speech-language pathology.
 We are providing vital community benefits and creating new research to benefit families worldwide.